QubesOS/qubes-doc/user/advanced-topics/bind-dirs.md

 title: How to make any file persistent (bind-dirs)
 ---

-## What are bind-dirs? ##
+## What are bind-dirs?

 With [bind-dirs](https://github.com/QubesOS/qubes-core-agent-linux/blob/master/vm-systemd/bind-dirs.sh)
 any arbitrary files or folders can be made persistent in app qubes.

-## What is it useful for? ##
+## What is it useful for?

 In an app qube all of the file system comes from the template except `/home`, `/usr/local`, and `/rw`.
 This means that changes in the rest of the filesystem are lost when the app qube is shutdown. bind-dirs provides a mechanism whereby files usually taken from the template can be persisted across reboots.

-For example, in Whonix, [Tor's data dir `/var/lib/tor` has been made persistent in the TemplateBased ProxyVM sys-whonix](https://github.com/Whonix/qubes-whonix/blob/8438d13d75822e9ea800b9eb6024063f476636ff/usr/lib/qubes-bind-dirs.d/40_qubes-whonix.conf#L5)
+For example, in Whonix, Tor's data dir `/var/lib/tor` [has been made persistent](https://github.com/Whonix/qubes-whonix/blob/8438d13d75822e9ea800b9eb6024063f476636ff/usr/lib/qubes-bind-dirs.d/40_qubes-whonix.conf#L5) in the TemplateBased ProxyVM sys-whonix.
 In this way sys-whonix can benefit from the Tor anonymity feature 'persistent Tor entry guards' but does not have to be a standalone.

-## How to use bind-dirs.sh? ##
+## How to use bind-dirs.sh?

 In this example, we want to make `/var/lib/tor` persistent.
 Enter all of the following commands in your app qube.